Daily Sales Data Collection Workflow¶

 -

-- Set up PostgreSQL credentials named "PostgresOnSupabase"
+- Create a new PostgreSQL credential named "PostgresOnSupabase"

 -